gdt050579/AppCUI-rs/docs/chapter-2/backends.md

 ## Defaults

-By default, when using initializing a backend, the folowing will be used:
+By default, when using initializing an `App` objct via `App::new()`, the folowing backend will be used :

 | OS      | Default backend |
 | ------- | --------------- |